-Stanton T.92: Great sounding budget turntable for below $300
+4. Stanton T.92: Great Sounding, Budget-Priced DJ Turntable for Below $300

 The direct drive system coupled with the weight produces an excellent reproduction of your vinyl records.
-It features 33, 45 and 78 play capability, and a number of other controls such as a wide range of pitch.
+It features 33, 45, and 78 play capability and a number of other controls such as a wide range of pitch.

-The pitch controls and the direct drive motor (which can get a record up and spinning in less than a second, and less than a second to brake again) makes it a good choice for a DJ setup, as it's quick, versatile and quick to change out.
+The pitch controls and the direct drive motor (which can get a record up and spinning in less than a second and less than a second to brake again) makes it a good choice for a DJ setup, as it's quick, versatile, and quick to change out.

-It's an easy to use, gorgeous and versatile product, and one of the top cheap vinyl turntables out there today.
+It's an easy-to-use, gorgeous and versatile product, and one of the top cheap vinyl turntables out there today.

-Other 'Nice To Have' Features:
+Other "Nice To Have" Features:

-The best budget turntables will not only produce an excellent sound quality, they'll have the extra features that make life easier and make you actually want to dust off those LPs and get them playing.
+The best budget turntables will not only produce an excellent sound quality, but they'll also have the extra features that make life easier and make you actually want to dust off those LPs and get them playing.
 In this price range (under $300 give or take), it's not unreasonable to expect the following features.

 Anti-skate is a feature that prevents the stylus from moving laterally too much while it's running along the grooves.
-This has two effects: first off, it reduces the wear and tear that your record receives, and keeps the sound quality up.
+This has two effects: first off, it reduces the wear and tear that your record receives and keeps the sound quality up.
 Secondly, it ensures that both the left and right channels are receiving equal signal strength, so you'll have an even stereo sound.

 Automatic record players are nice.
-You essentially just place the record on the turntable, press the button and it aligns itself to start.
+You essentially just place the record on the turntable, press the button, and it aligns itself to start.
 Usually, when the record is finished, the turntable will automatically raise the arm as well.